backdrop-contrib/field_wrappers/README.md

 ### Note for Theme Developers:

 This module uses a template overwrite for Backdrop's core field.tpl.php.
-If your module or theme uses a customised template file for fields, you should take a look at this one to make sure the wrappers are printed out correctly.
+If your module or theme uses a customized template file for fields, you should take a look at this one to make sure the wrappers are printed out correctly.

 ## Installation